synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Public package root (`src/index.ts`) re-exports only the supported runtime query API.
 - Internal repo tooling has a dedicated unstable barrel at `src/internal/index.ts` which is not published.

-## Storybook Scraper Migration Plan (agreed direction)
+## Storybook Scraper Migration (completed)
-- Goal: move the existing MCP Storybook scraper package into metadata first with behavior parity, then refactor.
+- Goal: move the existing MCP Storybook scraper package into metadata first with behavior parity, then refactor. ✅ **COMPLETED**
-- Target location in metadata: `src/internal/collectors/storybook/` for moved modules (`build-docs.ts`, `configs.ts`, `docs-scraper.ts`, `scraper.ts`, `storybook-manager.ts`, `types.ts`, `index.ts`) adapted to metadata conventions.
+- Implementation location: `src/internal/collectors/storybook/` with moved modules:
+  - `build-docs.ts` — main orchestration, exports `runStorybook(type?, ctx?)` for library use; CLI code guarded to only run when directly executed
+  - `docs-scraper.ts` — documentation scraping logic
+  - `storybook-manager.ts` — static server management (Playwright-based)
+  - `types.ts` — shared type definitions
+  - `index.ts` — public exports for collectors
-- Dependency adds in `packages/metadata/package.json` (initial move): `playwright`, `prettier`, `@synergy-design-system/docs` (matching MCP behavior baseline).
+- Dependencies added: `playwright`, `prettier`, `@synergy-design-system/docs` (matching MCP behavior baseline).
-- Output architecture decision: output location is configured at config/CLI + writer boundary (default under `data/layers/examples/component/`), not by enrichers.
-- Clean separation: collectors/scrapers gather examples data; writers decide filesystem paths; enrichers only enrich metadata and should not own output path routing.
-- Config approach: keep `SYNERGY_METADATA_OUTPUT_DIR` as root and add an optional examples-layer subpath config (env or config file) with sensible default.
-- Scope for first migration: preserve current behavior and content shape; postpone optimization/refactor until parity is validated.
-- Out of scope for this first move: changing story extraction semantics, changing formatting policy, or redesigning example schema.
+- Output architecture: examples layer is written to `data/layers/examples/{kind}/{entity.id}.md` by the layer writer during Step 7 (now happens after Step 6 scraper completes).
-- **Build separation (critical):** The Storybook scraper MUST NOT run as part of the default `build` or `build:data` script — it is too costly (requires Playwright + Storybook serve).
-It must be gated behind a separate script, e.g. `build:all` (matching MCP convention), which runs `build` first and then the Storybook scrape + examples layer generation as a second step.
+- **Build separation (critical, IMPLEMENTED):** The Storybook scraper does NOT run as part of the default `pnpm build` or `pnpm build:data` — it is gated behind the `RUN_STORYBOOK_SCRAPER` environment variable.
-- **Validation enforcement:** The reason for the separate script is that CI validates a git diff after a pipeline run.
-This ensures developers have run the full pipeline (including examples generation) on their branch before merging.
-A stale or missing `data/layers/examples/` diff is a merge blocker.
+  - Default `pnpm build`: skips scraper (Step 6: Skipping storybook scraper)
+  - `RUN_STORYBOOK_SCRAPER=true pnpm build`: runs scraper (Step 6: Running storybook scraper)
+  - Convenience alias: `pnpm run build:all` sets `RUN_STORYBOOK_SCRAPER=true` and invokes the full pipeline
+- **Module-level code fix:** CLI code in `build-docs.ts` (argument parsing, logger init, signal handlers, `main()` call) is now guarded to only execute when the file is directly executed (checks `process.argv[1]`), preventing side effects on import.
+- **Integration point in pipeline:** Scraper runs as Step 6 in the main CLI build (before Step 7: Processing layer assets), allowing examples to be discovered and merged into entity data during layer writing.
-- Regular `pnpm build` and `pnpm test` must complete without any Storybook dependency (docs build, Playwright, serve-handler).
-These dependencies are only exercised by `build:all`.
+- Regular `pnpm build` and `pnpm test` complete without Storybook dependencies; these are only exercised by `build:all` or explicit `RUN_STORYBOOK_SCRAPER=true`.

+### Storybook Facade Refactor (next agreed direction)
+- Keep the current Step 6 build integration and env-var gating behavior; the refactor is internal structure only, not a behavior change.
+- Use a facade pattern for `src/internal/collectors/storybook/` so the directory exposes a collector-style surface while hiding Playwright/Storybook implementation details.
+- Move the current low-level scraper/server implementation into a dedicated internal subfolder such as `src/internal/collectors/storybook/source/`.
+- Keep `build-docs.ts` as a thin orchestration/CLI entrypoint only; it should call the facade instead of directly owning scrape details.
+- Introduce collector-style stages for Storybook examples generation:
+  - `collect()` gathers raw scraped story/example data and diagnostics
+  - `normalize()` converts raw scraped results into deterministic example documents/artifacts
+  - optional `enrich()` may validate/link scraped output against known canonical entities if useful
+- Do **not** force Storybook into the normal `CoreEntity` aggregation path.
+It is a layer/artifact producer, not a canonical entity producer.
+- Preferred intermediate shape is structured data, not a plain string, for example: entity id, kind, story id, stories, markdown, and scrape diagnostics.
+- File path ownership should remain outside the low-level scraper implementation.
+Scraper/facade gathers data; writer/orchestration decides where files live.
+- Synchronization rule for examples layer:
+  - On successful full scrape (`build:all`), Storybook output is authoritative for examples and stale example files must be pruned.
+  - On scrape failure, do not write or delete examples artifacts; preserve last known-good files.
+  - Core layer refs are rebuilt from discovered files in the same run, so pruning stale files removes stale refs in core entities.
+- If adopted, the first implementation step should be a no-behavior-change extraction: move internals under `source/`, keep output format and Step 6 orchestration stable, then add facade functions on top.
+- Longer-term architectural target: Storybook can evolve into a dedicated layer/artifact pipeline, but the immediate step is only a facade boundary.

+### Storybook Sync and Failure-Safety Rules (current agreement)
+- Source scraping code must not write files directly; it only returns structured story/example data.
+- Facade write step must reject empty artifacts and must not overwrite existing example files with empty content.
+- If any story scrape fails for an entity, the scrape run is considered failed for write purposes.
+- `build:all` should perform success-only pruning of stale files in `data/layers/examples/{kind}/` based on the current authoritative scrape result set.
+- Default `pnpm build` remains scraper-free and does not prune examples.

 ## Implemented So Far